Detailed threat intelligence summaries powered by advanced AI

 ## IMPACT ASSESSMENT

-: The potential business impact includes data breaches, system downtime, and reputational damage.
+- The potential business impact includes data breaches, system compromise, and disruption of operations.

 ## AFFECTED SYSTEMS